Slices are flexible and efficient, but their implementation has some quirky behaviours, leading to unexpected results.

 The explanation is taken from both tracing the runtime code and

-checking the generated assembly code on Go 1.22.4 for arm64
+checking the generated assembly code on Go 1.22.4 for arm64, amd64, wasm, loong64, and ibm390 for consistency.

 Create a slice from a literal